-I know it’s been awhile since my last post.
+I know it’s been a while since my last post.
 I do apologize.
 I have been active on Instagram and Youtube.
-I’ve had a reader or two request I not completely switch over to Vlogging.
+I’ve had a reader or two requests I not completely switch over to Vlogging.
 I’ve been dying to get on here and blog, but since Little Z has decided he’s too cool for naps it’s been hard.
-Hopefully once Little Z is in full day ABA I will be able to really get back to blogging.
-For now I hope the sporadic post, and the more regular instagram and Youtube post will be acceptable.
+Hopefully once Little Z is in full-day ABA I will be able to really get back to blogging.
+For now, I hope the sporadic post and the more regular Instagram and Youtube posts will be acceptable.

 One thing I did not mention in the video is font size.
-The few that I made from scratch I now realized I have to adjust the print size and reprint.
+For the few that I made from scratch, I now realized I have to adjust the print size and reprint.
 I just notice the larger print keeps his attention much longer.
 SO even at 3.5 years old, large print is still important.

 So to break this down a bit more we have:

-1) Learning Binders to present Encyclopedic Knowledge, poems and work on couplets, sentences and skip counting.
+1) Learning Binder to present Encyclopedic Knowledge, poems, and work on couplets, sentences, and skip counting.

-2) Story Duotangs to present homemade books.
+2) Story Duotangs (3 prong folders) to present homemade books.
 I was able to speak to the IAHP via Facebook messenger.
-What we are doing after confirming with them is presenting one books a day, reading it 2-3 times, and retiring it to an place where Z can retrieve it himself and read when he wants.
-I’m sure once the books become longer, we might be reading them less times in a day, but for now this seems to be working.
+What we are doing after confirming with them is presenting one book a day, reading it 2-3 times, and retiring it to a place where Z can retrieve it himself and read when he wants.
+I’m sure once the books become longer, we might be reading them fewer times in a day, but for now, this seems to be working.
 The rep from IAHP also told me if he seems to be bored with a certain book, retire it sooner.

 So the learning binders will be less strict.
 I’m not interested in running a traditional Glenn Doman Encyclopedic Knowledge program.
 But when it comes to reading, since Z is responding well, I want to encourage it.